RockitBootcamp/Student-Resources/HTML/05 Form Basics/README.md

 </form>
 ```

 Select fields are similar to text fields but they don't let the user type whatever they want.
-There is a premade list of choices (or options).
+There is a pre-made list of choices (or options).
 Note that the `<select>` field only lets the user choose one option (by default) and it bears the `name` attribute for the field, not the options.
 Then when an option is chosen, the option's text is the value that get's submitted in the form.
 If this form were submitted with Arizona selected, the URL would end up being: `process.php?state=Arizona`.

 But what if we wanted to show the user the full names of the states, while submitting something different over HTTP?